 A superficial appraisal might produce just the opposite conclusion.
 After all, when the latest Thai dance craze or Chilean chile recipe can whip around the planet at the speed of the internet, when a blockbuster film can shape perspectives and change parlance, it seems that a worldwide culture is just around the corner.
 Haven’t rapid air travel, worldwide capitalism, and omnipresent media made us all more alike, caused us to share more values?

 Perhaps.
 There’s one problem, though.
 These shared values are not moral.
 Cultural trends are hardly systematic and are certainly not principled.
+They do not specify final ends of choosing that are good for their own sake.
 They more resemble fads or entertainments or interests.
 They enter the culture for reasons no one can explain, become subjects of casual conversation or manic indulgence for a time, and then evaporate, leaving behind a feeling almost akin to regret on the part of former enthusiasts.
-Looking at some two-year old video of some clothing or hair style, they wonder why they took all that old stuff so seriously, but then they are even now taking some new stuff equally so.
-Perhaps these exercises do portend some future moral unity, but it is hard to see how because the engagement of moral agency such a consensus would require relies on fundamental agreement about the axioms that govern the warrant that might produce such a consensus.
-That requires a common commitment that persons of good will seem unwilling to mobilize in the popular culture they participate in.
+Looking at some two-year old video of some clothing or hair style, they wonder why we took all that old stuff so seriously even as we are now taking some new stuff equally so.
+Perhaps these cultural trends do portend some future moral unity, but it is hard to see how because the engagement of moral agency such a consensus would require relies on fundamental agreement about the axioms that govern the warrant that might produce such a consensus.
+That requires a common commitment that persons of good will seem unwilling to mobilize in their popular cultures.

 Everything else, and I do mean everything, causes trouble and in doing so casts doubt upon the possibility of a public moral consensus.
 For when it comes to a system of principles of behavior, morality, we face rabid disagreement centered on the sanctity of human freedom versus the demands of human responsibility.
 Autonomy disputes authority.
 Because even the nature of these disputes is disputed, we find a spectrum of positions rather than a polarity.
 And the kicker is that no means to a resolution of these disputes is accepted either.